Trusted WordPress tutorials, when you need them most.

 Once you’ve configured the theme’s design, you must go to the Behavior section.
 This is where you will control how the popular posts widget will appear on your WordPress website.

 In the Widget Styling settings, you can choose to use the design that you’ve made above or opt to not style the widget at all.
-With the second option, the widget will follow your WordPress website theme’s CSS.
+With the second option, the widget will follow your WordPress site theme’s CSS.

 Some of the popular posts widget's behavior settings in MonsterInsights